Bui-Diep/Bui-Diep/README.md

 <img align="right" alt="vhdl" width="138px" src="https://img6.thuthuatphanmem.vn/uploads/2022/03/04/anh-dong-xin-chao-powerpoint-dep-cho-thuyet-trinh_021856460.gif" />

-- 👋 I’m #Bùi Điệp
+- 👋 I’m # Bùi Điệp
 - 👀 Research fields: Digital electronics, FPGA programming, Electronic circuit design, PLC system design !!!

-+ 🌱 Major in mechatronics - Aerospace department - MTA
++ 🌱 Major in mechatronics - Aerospace department - MTA.
 <!-- Bui-Diep/Bui-Diep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes. -->